 |

-*) Serial ports from Oxford OXmPCI954 UART device.
-These can
+*) Serial ports from PLX/Oxford OXuPCI952 or OXuPCI954 UART device.
+Standard hardware

 Costs: